South Africa says watching merger of SABMiller for signs of tax erosion

 CAPE TOWN South Africa's National Treasury could "in the extreme" try and block the $106 billion takeover of SABMiller SAB.L SABJ.J by the world's largest brewer, Anheuser-Busch InBev (ABI.BR), a senior treasury official said on Tuesday.

-"We subject those applications to objective criteria – the likely impact on capital account, the impact on the tax base and the possible complications," the treasury's Director General Lungisa Fuzile told Reuters.
+"We subject those applications to subjective criteria – the likely impact on capital account, the impact on the tax base and the possible complications," the treasury's Director General Lungisa Fuzile told Reuters.

 The deal to create a brewer making almost a third of the world's beer would rank in the top five mergers in corporate history and be the largest takeover of a UK company.
 SABMiller has a secondary listing in Johannesburg.